Friday, May 8, 2026

 The near-term agenda remains much clearer: workflow redesign, governance maturity, digital labor, orchestration, and deployment architecture.
 Those are the themes that will shape actual AI outcomes this year.

-If I were to reduce the 2026 AI agenda to a boardroom shortlist, I would focus on four priorities.
+If I had to reduce the 2026 AI trends to a boardroom shortlist, I would focus on four priorities.

 Physical AI is a strategically important adjacent theme, especially in industrial settings.
 But for many organizations, the first order of business is still building AI systems that are reliable, governable, and integrated into everyday work.

-The biggest mistake in AI strategy today is to confuse model capability with organizational readiness.
-A powerful model can still fail in production.
-A less spectacular system can create enormous value if it is embedded in the right workflow, deployed on the right architecture, and governed with discipline.
+The biggest mistake in AI strategy is to confuse model power with company readiness.
+As Harvard Business Review notes, a powerful model can still fail in production.
+However, a simpler system can create huge value if it fits the right workflow and is governed well.
+These AI trends all point to the same lesson.